-ACCREDITED JUDGE Status and title of an individual when all four FSS courses and schedule writing have been passed, required exhibiting and judging completed, and Handbook Examination passed.
+ACCREDITED JUDGE Status and title of an individual when all four FSS courses and schedule writing have been passed, and required exhibiting and judging completed.

 ACCREDITED LIFE JUDGE Status and title of an Accredited Judge having passed three refreshers, i.e., three symposiums or two symposiums and one FSS III or FSS IV and other requirements.
 This elevates a judge to Level 3 "Accredited Life Judge."